You can’t really play tennis without quality tennis balls. How long should they last?

 That crack sound is the pressure and vibrations in the rubber pinging off the court material.

-Once that stops, it’s because the vibrations are muffled by micro-tears and cracks in the rubber surface, and they’re on their way out.
+Once that stops, it’s because the vibrations are muffled by micro-tears and cracks in the rubber surface, and the ball is on its way out.

 The felt isn’t the primary component of your tennis ball, but it’s a good indicator as to how much stress the ball has been through.

-Look for abrasions and missing shreds of felt along the ball surface, as well as faded white lines.
-You can expect to feel a less fuzzy feeling on the ball if the felt is wearing down considerably.
+Look for abrasions and missing shreds of felt along the ball surface as well as faded white lines.
+You can expect the ball to feel less fuzzy if the felt is wearing down considerably.

 Are they squishy?

 You know that feeling you get when you take brand new tennis balls out of the canister?
 They’re firm and sturdy.
 That feeling should remain for quite some time.

-Just apply pressure with your hand, and if you can feel it buckle, there could be a gash in the rubber that’s allowing air to freely enter and exit the ball, which also means your nitrogen has leaked out.
+Apply pressure to a ball with your hand.
+If you feel the ball buckle in your hand, there could be a gash in the rubber that’s allowing air to freely enter and exit the ball.

-If the gash is big enough, you’ll have almost no bounce when you serve, which could be an issue that appears before you have to test the pressure of the ball.
+If the gash is big enough, you’ll have almost no bounce when you next hit the ball.

-Why Are Tennis Balls Preserved in Airtight Canisters?
+Why Are Tennis Balls Sold in Airtight Canisters?

-For some balls, there’s a mixture of normal air and nitrogen to give different bounce.
+For some balls, there’s a mixture of air and nitrogen to give different bounce.

-If you’ve ever seen tennis balls sold in bulk in large bags, those are not pressurized.
+If you’ve ever seen tennis balls sold in bulk in large bags, those are not pressurized, but pressureless.

 They don’t need the environment of the air canister to keep their bounce, but they do come with a fair share of downsides.

-These are training balls, and while they just rely on air inside the ball instead of gas like nitrogen, they have a shorter lifespan (hence the huge bulk buys).
+These are usually practice balls that have a shorter lifespan (hence the huge bulk buys).

-So we’ve talked a lot about the pressure in these tennis balls, and how quickly it loses pressure once you remove it from the can.
+So we’ve talked a lot about the pressure in tennis balls and how quickly they lose pressure once you remove them from the can.

 What Can You Do With Old Tennis Balls?

-There’s not much else you can do for tennis once they’ve lost that pop, so you’re left with throwing them in the traditional garbage, or finding a way to give back.
+There’s not much else you can do for them once they’ve lost that pop.
+You’re left with throwing them in the garbage, or finding a way to give back.

-There are three main ways you can do this.
+Here are three ways you can do this.

 2. Tennis Court Paving

-Yes, that’s right, some companies will build entirely new tennis courts using the rubber and zinc in those tennis balls.
+Yes, that’s right, some companies will build entirely new courts using components of recycled tennis balls.

-They strip the felt away, then make them malleable and pave with them.
+They strip the felt away, make them malleable and pave with them.

-It’s super cool, and once you play on a rubber court that’s actually made out of recycled tennis balls, you’re never going to play the game the same way again.
+It’s super cool, and once you play on a rubber court that’s made out of recycled tennis balls, you may never want to step on a standard hard court again!

 3. Simple Recycling

 Rubber, zinc and felt are all recyclable goods in most states in the US, but you have to be careful and pay attention to your waste provider’s rules about whether or not they can be recycled.

-If they are permitted with your local recycling provider, be sure to puncture these before you put them in the recycling bin so any residual nitrogen can escape.
+If they are permitted with your local recycling provider, be sure to puncture them so any residual nitrogen can escape.

 Keep a Rotating Stock of Tennis Balls

-While your rackets might last five or more years, no tennis ball is designed to do so.
+While your tennis racket might last five or more years, no tennis ball is designed to do so.